Back to School: Lessons Learned the Hard Way

 No, wait.
 Don’t get up.
 It’s a great story, I swear.
 It really does have all that stuff in it.
 Listen, your beer’s on me if you’ll just sit here for ten minutes and hear me out.
 Ten minutes.
 Seven.
 Seven minutes.
 Ok?
 Ok.

 It quickly became clear that something had to give.
 My nine year old was desperately unhappy, thus we were all unhappy.
-He started asking me if he could change schools, which gave me pause, as his best friends were all classmates.
+He started asking me if he could change schools and maybe take this as a chance to apply to some Atlanta private schools, which gave me pause, as his best friends were all classmates.
 He was obviously at the end of his rope.
 So, come January, I took both my sons (the first grader wanted to be with his brother) out of their elementary school and enrolled them in the other public school about half a kilometer away.
 Thus began a golden period in their lives, and a private hell in mine.

 Fine, private hell might be overkill (though I did promise you drama), but let’s just say I was completely blindsided by the social ripples caused by what was, in my mind, a relatively innocuous (and, I may add, completely none-of-anyone’s-business-personal) decision.
 You see, it slips my mind sometimes that I live in a small town.
 It’s easy to forget, because Assisi gives the impression—what with the crush of millions of visitors a year—of being a teeming metropolis.
 But the fact is that only around 1,000 people actually live in the historic center and–of those–999 are all up in your business.